vashin1/SyncedUI-1440p-/README.md

 SyncedUI is a compilation created using pfUI (https://github.com/shagu/pfUI) and other addons to form a complete and fully fuctional interface for 1.12 WoW.
 Special thanks to Shagu, Shino, Athene and Shirsig.

+**Note:** This release is for **1440p** clients only.
+The **1080p** release of SyncedUI can be found [Here](https://github.com/vashin1/SyncedUI).

 ## Screenshots